 Example #1: Performing Security Audits

-Privileged user management can be incredibly useful when it comes to carrying out security audits.
+Privileged user monitoring can be incredibly useful when it comes to carrying out security audits.

 Instead of investigating the activity of multiple users with elevated privileges, you can conduct a report on the activity of a limited number of accounts.
 Everyone is assured of uninterrupted entry as the access is permanent, which, in turn, can boost IT efficiency and improve vendor auditing.